-10 Songs To Get You Hyped For Spring Break 2017
+10 Songs For Your Spring Break Playlist

-Spring break: the Holy Grail of collegiate holidays and waking nightmare of parents with young children.

-In a matter of days, many will begin their pilgrimages in search of the best beaches and party towns for a week of fun in the sun and memorable mistakes.
+Many students are making their pilgrimages for a week of fun in the sun and memorable mistakes.
 For those less inclined to earn their first mugshot, a good staycation is just what the doctor ordered to get through those binge-worthy shows while lounging about.

 Regardless of your plans, no vacation is complete without the proper soundtrack to set the mood and get you pumped for the week ahead.
 From The Weeknd to DNCE, here's the perfect soundtrack to get you ready for spring break.

-Note: Editor's note: This piece originally ran in 2017 and has been updated.